The Kakeya Set Conjecture for $\mathbb{Z}/N\mathbb{Z}$ for general $N$: Polynomial Method on the complex torus

 This fact follows easily from the definition of the Hasse derivative.
-A proof can also be found in Proposition 6 of \cite{dvir2013extensions}.
-We also need another fact about the isomorphism between polynomials and the evaluations of their derivatives at a sufficiently large set of points.
+A proof can also be found in Proposition 6 of \cite{dvir2013extensions}.\footnote{The idea is that $C_i(\gamma+z)$ can be expanded in terms of its Hasse derivatives.
+We use that in $f(C_1(\gamma+z),\hdots,C_n(\gamma+z))$ and expand it again using the Hasse derivative expansion of $f$ at $(C_1(\gamma),\hdots,C_n(\gamma))$.
+The coefficient of $z^w$ is the Hasse derivative $h^{(w)}(\gamma)$ and it will only get contributions from $f^{(\balpha)}$ with $\text{wt}(\balpha)\le w$.} We also need another fact about the isomorphism between polynomials and the evaluations of their derivatives at a sufficiently large set of points.